Alex-T-RU-DE/Custom-gripper-with-ROS-control/README.md

-# Kuka-youbot-gripper-ROSSerial

-## Custom gripper for youbot with ROS-control
+# Custom gripper for youbot with ROS-control

-This project shows how to make and implement a new gripper for the arm of the Kuka Youbot.
+This project shows and explains how to make and implement a new gripper with ROS connection for the arm of the Kuka Youbot.

 ## Required parts